Edamame Hummus is a rich and creamy dip perfect to serve with veggies, crackers, or chips. Make it for your next house party (vegan, gluten-free).

 Extra Virgin Olive Oil – Always go for a good quality extra virgin olive oil.
 You can also replace EVOO with sesame oil.

-Tahini – You can either make tahini at home or use the store-bought one.
+Tahini – You can make tahini at home or use the store-bought one.
 If you are short on time, you can directly add toasted sesame seeds while blending.
 Check out my homemade Tahini recipe here.

 How To Make Edamame Hummus